Scientists find flaws in plan to lift US wolf protections

 Treves said a chief concern is poaching: Without protections, illegal killings of wolves could rise, he said.

-The findings could undercut the government’s contention that gray wolves across the Lower 48 have recovered from widespread extermination.
+The findings could undercut the government’s contention that gray wolves across the Lower 48 have recovered from near extermination.

 Federal officials have been under increasing pressure to put wolves under state management, which is already the case in parts of the Northern Rockies where hunting and trapping of the animals is allowed.